RahilBA/Disaster_Messages_ML_NLP_Python_Pipline/README.md

 # Disaster Response Pipeline Project
+This project is part of the Data Science Nonodegree Program by Udacity and data is provided by Figure Eight.

+### Objective:
+The purpose of this project is to build a Natural Language Processing classifier that categorize the tweets and actual messages.

+### This project is divided to 3 parts:
+1) Create ETL Pipeline to get and clean data, also save in a SQLlite database.
+2) Create a Machine Learning Pipeline to train a NLP classifier.
+3) Create an web App to show the result in Heroku.

+### Installation
+The following packages need to be installed: stopwords punkt wordnet

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.